zed-industries/zed/crates/plugin_runtime/README.md

 Additionally, Plugin must export an:

 - `__alloc_buffer` function that, given a `u32` length, returns a `u32` pointer to a buffer of that length.
+- `__free_buffer` function that, given a buffer encoded as a `u64`, frees the buffer at the given location, and does not return anything.

 Note that all of these requirements are automatically fullfilled for any Rust Wasm plugin that uses the `plugin` crate, and imports the `prelude`.